A robust optimization approach for dynamic traffic signal control with emission considerations: Numerical Study

+A visualization of the emission profiles for all the three test scenarios is provided in Figure \ref{figEmissions}.

-We also see from Table \ref{tabro} that a few emission constraints are slightly violated; this is expected by nature of our formulation: 1) in the calibration of the macroscopic relationship in Section \ref{subsecnummacro}, a few data points that lie outside of the uncertainty region are not accounted for in our formulation; 2) we chose the parameter $\sigma$ to be larger than 1 (see \eqref{nesigma}), which means that the approach taken to handle the uncertainty in the AER is relatively less conservative and could lead to, with a small probability, violation of the constraints.
-We present a quantification of the violations in Table \ref{tabviolation} for all the links in all three scenarios, which assures that the violations of the constraints are within an acceptable range.
+We also see from Table \ref{tabro} that a few emission constraints are slightly violated; this is expected for the following two reasons: (1) the calibration process for the uncertainty set presented in Section \ref{subsecnummacro} ignores part of the data points that lie outside of the uncertainty region; (2) we chose the parameter $\sigma$ to be larger than 1 (see \eqref{nesigma}), which means that the approach taken to handle the uncertainty in the AER is relatively less conservative and could lead to, with a small probability, violation of the constraints.
+We present a quantification of the violations in Table \ref{tabviolation} for all the links in all the three scenarios, which shows that the violations of the constraints are within an acceptable range.